When was the last time you spent time on Pinterest and left feeling uninspired and unmotivated?

 - Branding on-point.
 Having a consistent brand image across all your existing social media channels is not something you can overlook.
-In Creatopy, it’s easy to upload your own font and other visuals that your team may need to maintain consistency.
+In Creatopy, you have the Brand Kit feature, where you can upload your brand elements so your team can maintain consistency across all designs.

 Using Pinterest for business marketing can be a smart move for your company, especially when you have a team that can create amazing visuals.